object-kaz/CppTest/testB.md

     }
 };

-struct B1 : public A
+struct B1 : virtual public A
 {
     int b1_;
     B1(int a, int b1) : A(a), b1_(b1)